Control and Command |

 She did not miss the opportunity to play her apologies and raise Alex Salmond on his dubious claims of being found not guilty for any abuse or his failure to offer any apology to the women who had raised the complaints.

 The purpose of the Committee was to establish how the Scottish Government had failed to conduct the inquiry into Alex Salmond's alleged harassment of women with due propriety.
-It has always been acknowledged that the person originally asked to carry out the inquiry knew the complainants and was therefore unsuitable for the task.
+It has always been acknowledged that the senior civil servant originally asked to carry out the inquiry knew the complainants and was therefore unsuitable for the task.
 The focus of the interrogation was when the first minister first knew about the complaints and what actions had she taken.
 The crux of the issue became whether she had lied about first hearing about Alec Salmond's indiscretions with 9 women on Maundy Thursday or Easter Monday.

 According to the mendacious acting leader of the Tories, Ruth Davidson, this was a resigning offence and the first minister should resign for forgetting that she had heard this on Maundy Thursday.
 As an act of political grandstanding, it truly takes the Easter egg but then Ruth Davidson and Nicola Sturgeon have always been doughty street fighters, both incapable of not having the last word..